Horizons Program

 How to apply

-To be considered for the 2023 academy, please complete this form below by 7 May 2023.
+To be considered for the 2024 academy, please complete this form below by the Monday 22nd of April 2024.
 Successful applicants will be notified within the following fortnight.

 Selection Criteria